 Voucher PDM Questionnaire for Households

-The purpose of this tool is to allow for collecting information from beneficiary households on the voucher distribution and redemption processeson the control over and use of vouchers.
+The purpose of this tool is to allow for collecting information from beneficiary households on the voucher distribution and redemption processes.
+It also allows for understanding how beneficiaries used the items exchanged for vouchers and how this has impacted their situation.
 PDM is usually conducted a few weeks after the redemption of vouchers so that beneficiaries have time to make use of their entitlements.
 This questionnaire includes general questions whose suitability should be checked against the context and the type of voucher scheme in place.
+This questionnaire is voucher-specific and can be either used as it is or completed with more general questions from the PDM questionnaires available in module 5.